Baqa ash-Sharqiyya

 Baqa ash-Sharqiyya (باقه الشرقية) is a Palestinian town in the northern West Bank, located 16 km northeast of Tulkarm in the Tulkarm Governorate.
-According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 4,101 inhabitants in 2007.
+According to the Palestinian Central Bureau of Statistics (PCBS), the town had a population of 4,892 inhabitants in 2017.
 Refugees made up 20.4% of the Baqa ash-Sharqiyya's population in 1997.

 Approximately 3 km to the west, on the other side of the Green Line, lies Baqa al-Gharbiyye, ("the western bouquet of flowers") which is under Israeli jurisdiction.
-Both towns were originally one town, known as Baqa, until the aftermath of the 1948 Arab-Israeli War.
 Prior to the Second Intifada, Baqa ash-Sharqiyya consisted of 4,000 dunams; Israel confiscated about 2,000 dunams of land in order to build the Israeli West Bank barrier.

 History

 Ceramic from the Hellenistic, early and late Roman, Byzantine and the Middle Ages have been found here.

 In 1265, Baqa ash-Sharqiyya was among the estates Sultan Baibars handed to his followers, after he had defeated the Crusaders; the whole of Baqa ash-Sharqiyya was given to Emir 'Ala' al-Din Aidakin al-Bunduqdar al-Salihi.